jpaulm/csharpfbp/README.md

 Prerequisites
 ---

-Install Visual C# 2010 Express
+Install Visual C# Express

-Create a "solution" in your project, e.g. `FBP`.
-Open Visual C# 2010 Express
-Add Existing Item `Concord.csproj`
-Add Existing Item `FBPlib.csproj`
-Add Existing Item `FBPVerbs.csproj`
-Build
+Build FBP Project
+---

+Create empty `csharpfbp` directory in your local GitHub directory Go up one level, and do a `git clone https://github.com/jpaulm/csharpfbp`

+Now go into Visual C#, and `Open Project` `Concord.csproj` (in the just cloned directory) This will create a "solution" called `Concord` and one "project" also called `Concord` Go to the "solution" line, and rename to `FBP`.

+Still on "solution" line,
+Add/Existing Project `FBPlib.csproj`
+Add/Existing Project `FBPVerbs.csproj`

+The "solution" line should now say 3 projects
+Now close Visual C#, and it will ask you if you want to save `FBP.sln` Savy `Yes`, and it will prompt you with a sugested location.
+Remove `Concord` from the suggested file name, and hit `Save`.

+Go back into Visual C# and do `Build Solution`
+Build and perh.
+Rebuild (took two tries - not sure why!)

 Testing your download
 ---

-Run `Concord`.
+Click on `Concord`; Debug/Start new instance

 When you see the screen with two panels, click on `Go`.
 You should see a concordance being built using "artificial" Russian text.